loogmaii/unit-1/project1.md

 3. The electronic ledger allows to enter, withdraw and record transactions.
 4. The electronic ledger is protected by password and username
 5. The electronic ledger shows the up to date value of the currency
-6. The electronic ledger will show the latest 7 transactions with dates
+6. The electronic ledger will show the latest transactions with dates of the current year

 # Criteria B: Design